ymkim814/data-512-homework_1/README.md

 List the license of the source data and a link to the Wikimedia Foundation terms of use.
 You should probably provide a very brief summary as to how the ToU applies to the dataset you have created.
 We used 'hyperlink' to create and it relfects because its academical

+All the text of Wikipedia pages (including articles), and all public datasets, are available CC-BY-SA.

 Clearly name any intermediary data files and any final output files that your code creates.
 Json file and png files